in Wyomissing, PA

 What to bring:

 As with all medical offices, you will need to bring your insurance card(s) and a photo ID (a valid driver’s license will suffice).
 In the case of a child, a parent’s photo ID is required.
 If you are asking another relative to accompany your son or daughter to this appointment, then you must provide written permission allowing that person to act on your behalf.
 You will be asked to complete a new patient information sheet, acknowledge that you were given access to a copy of our HIPAA form, and review and sign a copy of our billing policy.
-All of these forms can be accessed on the links below if you wish to view/complete them ahead of time.
+Prior to your first appointment, please print and complete the 3 new patient documents (New Patient Form, Notice of Privacy Practice, and New Patient Billing Policy), and bring the completed forms to your first appointment.
+All of these documents can be accessed by clicking the hyperlinks above, or by downloading the attachments below.

 What are allergies?